 From 8 March attendance at school has been mandatory for all students and an asymptomatic testing programme is in place for staff and students.
 Guidance for parents on attending school during this pandemic is available here.
 Information and updates for parents and carers about any specific arrangements for attending school including plans for rapid asymptomatic testing are available in the headteacher’s letters available here.
 Further guidance is available on this page but please do contact us if you have any questions.

 You can visit Thurrock Council for COVID-19 information and get help and advice from the Thurrock Coronavirus Community Action Contact Centre website or by calling 01375 511 002.

 Government asymptomatic testing programme

-More information about the testing programme is available below:
+In addition to the information letter from the academy’s headteacher on our news page, more information about the testing programme is available below:

 - A Frequently Asked Questions (FAQ) document about the programme from the Department for Education

 - An FAQ about data protection and a privacy notice which explains the basis on which we can collect personal information and what information we collect for this testing programme.